Gallihar History, Family Crest & Coats of Arms

-Normans first arrived in Britain following their Conquest of the island.
+Gallihar is a name whose history dates possibly as far back as 1066 when the Normans first arrived in Britain following their Conquest of the island.
 It was a name for a happy, joyous, and bold person.
 The name Gallihar derives from the nickname the galliard, which means the bold or the joyous.

 Early Origins of the Gallihar family